 This decade’s Beatnik BOGOF (Buy One Get One Free) offer: a cup of tea, a free piddle, in any order.
 All for £2.
-Usually over 70 types of tea, loose leaf mainly.
+Usually over seventy types of tea, loose leaf mainly.

 The exorbitant price of tea in nineteenth century Russia meant that it was the reserve of the aristocracy.
-At the Beatnik it’s only £2 per pot, so it is a very democratic drink and, so long as on the electoral roll, even slobs and tea slurpers are allowed in.
-Low life who drink coffee are allowed in alternate week days, though coffee drinkers are subjected to ridicule (note that no cappuccino, latte or Botticelli are served here).
+At the Beatnik it’s only £2.50 per pot, so it is a very democratic drink and, so long as on the electoral roll, even slobs and tea slurpers are allowed in.
+Low life who drink coffee are allowed in, though coffee drinkers are subjected to ridicule (note that no cappuccino, latte or Botticelli are served here, just a plain filter coffee).

 Thirteen interesting and likely facts about tea: